-That said, they do offer valuable experience and reliability and can build a great website faster than a freelancer.
-If you need a website that’s packed with features - like an online shop, a social media platform, or a web-based app - then a design agency might be the best option.
+That said, design agencies do offer valuable experience and reliability and can build a great website faster than a freelancer.
+If you need a website that’s packed with features, like an online shop, a social media platform, or a web-based app, then a design agency might be the best option.

 What do you need to build a website?

 There’s more to building a website than just hiring someone else to do it.
 It’s called website “building” because you are building something.
 And like building a house, you need to know what it’s going to look like and what components you’re going to need.
 Once you know these things, you’ll have a better idea of how what it’s going to cost and who you should hire.

 To start figuring out what you need, you’ll need to decide what kind of site you want.
 Is it going to be an online shop?
 A portfolio of your photography?
 The next Facebook?

 Once that’s settled, you can start making a list of the features it needs.
 Do you want your visitors to be able to leave comments, to converse with a chatbot, or add an item to their shopping cart?
 How many pages does your site need — three or 30?
 And how much content will you need, only text or a mix of text, images, and videos?
 Most likely, the shorter your list, the less expensive your site will be.